marijnh/Eloquent-JavaScript/00_intro.md

 machines.
 Computers themselves can do only stupidly straightforward things.
 The reason they are so useful is that they do these things at an incredibly high ((speed)).
-A program can ingeniously combine an enormous number of these simple actions in order to do very complicated things.
+A program can ingeniously combine an enormous number of these simple actions to do very complicated things.

 {{index [programming, "joy of"]}}